Key Features

 Figure 8.
 Automatic Rotrode Filter Spectroscopy (A-RFS) Fixture

 The complete automation system is mounted to the spectrometer sample stand and fulfills all the functions of sequentially introducing and removing oil samples and exchanging graphite electrodes.
-It is self-contained and works independently of the spectrometer operating software.Table 2.
-Spectrometric Results in ppm for an EMD Medium Speed Diesel Locomotive
+It is self-contained and works independently of the spectrometer operating software.Large Particle Size Analysis Capability

 Fe | Cu | Ag | Mg | p | Zn | |